kiliankoe/hubot-catfacts/README.md

 See [`src/catfacts.coffee`](src/catfacts.coffee) for full documentation.
 I'd rather you don't though, it's particularly hideous :D

+You might actually not want to use this either in it's current form.
+It seems to be working locally, but it's never been tested with a hubot connected to an actual chatroom.

 ## Installation

 In hubot project repo, run: